 Welcome Weekend – A three-day long event for first-year students to enjoy campus and become part of the Barton community before classes begin.

-Writing Center – Located beside Hackney Library, The Sam and Marjorie Ragan Writing Center allows students to review their papers and writing assignments with a trained writing center tutor.
+Writing Center – Located inside the Campion Center for Academic Success, The Sam and Marjorie Ragan Writing Center allows students to review their papers and writing assignments with a trained writing center tutor.

-Y’all – Stands for you all.
+Y’all – It’s short for “you all.”
 It’s a Southern thing; y’all will get used to it!